RAF Debden: Postwar Royal Air Force use

 RAF Debden was returned to Royal Air Force control on 5 September 1945.
-Debden became a unit of the RAF Technical Training Command, firstly, as the Empire Radio School then, in 1949, a Signals Division and later the Debden Division of the RAF Technical College, later being joined by a Bomb Disposal Unit and a Motor Transport Repair Unit.
+Debden became a station of RAF Technical Training Command.
+Its first major occupant was the Empire Radio School from 7 March 1946.
+The schools operated Tiger Moths and Percival Proctors.
+As of 20 October 1949, became the Signals Division of the RAF Technical College.
+Thereafter, later, the Debden Division of the Royal Air Force Technical College.

+The signals training activities were later being joined by a Bomb Disposal Unit and a Motor Transport Repair Unit.

 Debden became home to No. 614 Volunteer Gliding School RAF (614 VGS) in 1966.
-The School remained at RAF Debden until 1982 when the British Army required the airfield for tank training and the school was found a new home at RAF Wethersfield where the school opened for operations on 6 June 1982.
+The School remained at RAF Debden until the British Army required the airfield for tank training and the school was found a new home at RAF Wethersfield from June 1982.

-In 1967 Debden became an overspill training centre for civilian police covered by No 5 district.
+In 1967 Debden became an overspill training centre for civilian police covered by No. 5 district.

-On 18 October 1973 a Nissen hut, officially designated Building 210 which had been used by the 4th Fighter Group during the war was presented to the USAF to be flown to the Wright-Patterson AFB Ohio to be re-assembled and displayed in the USAF museum.
+On 18 October 1973 a Nissen hut, officially designated Building 210 which had been used by the 4th Fighter Group during the war was presented to the USAF to be flown to Wright-Patterson Air Force Base, Ohio, to be re-assembled and displayed in the National Museum of the U.S. Air Force.

 The RAF Police School had moved to Debden in 1960 and the unit became The RAF Police Depot.
 From 1968, the Provost & Security Support Squadron was also based at Debden.
 In the 1960s, the Unit also trained members of the Air Force Department Constabulary (until that force was amalgamated into the Ministry of Defence Police).
 On 5 June 1973, RAF Debden was subject of a Royal Review by Princess Margaret.
 The RAF Police Dog School had moved to Debden from Netheravon in 1962.
 Apart from RAF Police, the Dog School also trained UK-based USAF Police to handle RAF Police Dogs.
 The School hosted the RAF Police Dog Demonstration Team which, apart from its appearances over many years in the UK, toured America in September 1969.
 In 1974, the RAF Police School moved to RAF Newton, Nottinghamshire, whilst the Dog School remained at Debden.
 In July 1975, the RAF Police Dog School hosted Debden's final RAF Police Dog Trials before the Dog School also moved to join the rest of RAF Police Training at RAF Newton in late Summer 1975.
 The station officially closed on 21 August 1975.

-The following units were also here at some point: